niektemme/smarttherm-aws-hbase-spark/README.md

 The runscore scala application uses jog4j By default a log file called scorelog.log is added to the same directory of the runscore.lib when the scala application is first run.
 Modify the conf/log4j.properties to set the log file and logging configuration.

 ### HBase .jar dependencies
 In order for the Spark jobs and scala application to connect to the HBase server, the required HBase .jar files have to be included in the class path when running the jobs and application.
-For the cluster spark job and runscore spark application the class path is set in cron job that starts the job or application (see the 'Running paragraph' bellow).
+For the cluster spark job and runscore spark application the class path is set in cron job that starts the job or application (see the 'Running' paragraph bellow).

 The score Spark job is started form the runscore scala application and therefore the HBase dependencies for the score job are currently set in in the runscore source code in the sourceFilesAt() function.